carpentries/instructor-training/_episodes/02-practice-learning.md

 > courses is summative, and is used to assign course grades.
 {: .callout}

 **Formative assessment** takes place during teaching and learning.
-It sounds like a fancy term, but it can be used to describe any interaction or activity that provides feedback to both instructors and learners about learners' level of understanding of the material.
+It seems like a fancy term, but it can be used to describe any interaction or activity that provides feedback to both instructors and learners about learners' level of understanding of the material.
 For learners, this feedback can help focus their study efforts.
 For instructors, it allows them to refocus